 The Q_1 statistic (Yen, 1981) was used as an index of correspondence between observed and expected performance.
 To compute Q_1 , first the estimated item parameters and student response data (along with observed item scores) were used to estimate student ability ($\hat{\theta}$).
 Next, expected performance was computed for each item using students' ability estimates in combination with estimated item parameters.
 Differences between expected item performance and observed item performance were then compared at 10 intervals across the range of student achievement (with approximately the same number of students per interval).
 Q_1 was computed as a ratio involving expected and observed item performance.
-Q_1 is interpretable as a chi-squared (χ^2) statistic, which can be compared to a critical chi-squared value to make a statistical inference about whether the data (observed item performance) were consistent with what might be observed if the IRT model was true (expected item performance).
+Q_1 is interpretable as a chi-squared (χ^2) statistic, which can be compared to a critical chi-squared value to make a statistical inference about whether the data (observed item performance).
 Q_1 is not directly comparable across different item types because items with different numbers of IRT parameters have different degrees of freedom (df).
 For that reason, a linear transformation (to a Z-score, Z{Q_1}) was applied to Q_1 .
 This transformation also made item fit results easier to interpret and addressed the sensitivity of Q_1 to sample size.